Crichmond21/arduino-android-blueprints-updated/README.md

 update this code to work with modern versions of android (as of right now Android 10).

-In the process of updating the Android code I will also be adding arduino code that will work with the Adafruit Bluefruit LE UART friend (nRF51) because I don't have access to the Adafruit nRF8001 that is used in the book.
-This will give some more examples on how to solve problems with a newwer bluetooth breakout that you can still buy today however this bluetooth device is not compatiable with the aRest library so it will not be able to process every aRest style request.
+In the process of updating the Android code I will also be adding Arduino code that will work with the Adafruit Bluefruit LE UART friend (nRF51) because I don't have access to the Adafruit nRF8001 that is used in the book.
+This will give some more examples on how to solve problems with a newer bluetooth breakout that you can still buy today however this bluetooth device is not compatible with the aRest library so it will not be able to process every aRest style request.
+For the most part you should also stay away from the aRest library because it is very process intense to use on an Arduino and for most applications most of its features will be unused.

+# Goals 🥅
+It is my goal to update this code so that other students in Comp 3800 Mobile Health (and anyone in general) wont have to waste hours pouring through the internet in order to figure out how to use the newer Bluetooth LE framework in Android.
+It's really not that difficult to use the framework, but there are hardly any resources online for it.

 # Current Progress 📲

 - [x] Chapter 1
 - [x] Chapter 2
-- [ ] Chapter 3
+- [ ] Chapter 3 (In Progress)
 - [ ] Chapter 4
 - [ ] Chapter 5
 - [ ] Chapter 6